microsoft/CCF/doc/audit/builtin_maps.rst

 **Key** JWT Key ID, represented as a string.

-**Value** List of Issuers and Constraints used to validate the Issuer during authorization. represented as JSON.
+**Value** List of Issuers and Constraints used to validate the Issuer during authorization, represented as JSON.

 See :cpp:struct:`ccf::JwtIssuerWithConstraint`.